DCAN-Labs/automated-subset-analysis/src/README.md

 Normally, `automated_subset_analysis.py` accepts already-existing average matrices of both groups as its `--group-1-avg-file` and `--group-2-avg-file` arguments.
 However, `make_average_and_subsets.py` runs `make_average_matrix.py` to create new ones and then passes them to `automated_subset_analysis.py`.

+- ### `pairwise_correlator.py` explanation

+`pairwise_correlator.py` accepts 2 `.conc` files in its `--matrices-conc-*` arguments.
+Other scripts use those arguments for comparing `.nii` files from 2 lists of totally different subjects.
+However, `pairwise_correlator.py` accepts 2 `.conc` files which have lists of different `.nii` files for the *same* subjects.
+Each line in each `.conc` file must have a path to a `.nii` file for the same subject as that same line in the other `.conc` file.

+For the same reason, `pairwise_correlator.py` only uses the `group_1_demo_file` argument and not `group_2_demo_file`.
+Because each subject only belongs to one group, and both `.conc` files include exactly the same subjects, this script can only be run on one group at a time.
+Ff the subjects are from group 2, the user should pass the path to group 2's demographics `.csv` file as the `group_1_demo_file` parameter.

+The script can be run in one of two stages: correlating the matrices pairwise and then making visualizations.
+For each subject, the first stage finds the correlation between its matrix in `--matrices-conc-1` and its matrix in `--matrices-conc-2`.
+That correlation is saved out to a `.csv` file with all of the others.
+By default, that file will be called `correlations_out_{CURRENT-DATE-AND-TIME}.csv`.

+Stage two makes visualizations of the correlation values and saves them into `.html` files.
+Each demographic variable to analyze gets two visualizations: a box-and-whisker plot showing how the correlations differ between demographic groups, and a bar plot showing how the correlations differ between each demographic value's median, low outliers, and high outliers.
+Each box-and-whisker plot is saved as `{demographic variable}_by_demo.html`.
+Each bar plot is saved as `{demographic variable}_by_outlier.html`.

 - ### `asa_submitter.py` explanation

 This script was designed for parallel processing using the [SLURM job scheduling cluster](https://slurm.schedmd.com/overview.html) on the OHSU Exacloud server. `asa_submitter.py` runs many (specifically, `--n-analyses` * the number of parameters in `--subset-size`) batch jobs of `automated_subset_analysis.py` at once.
 Each job will save its output subsets into a subdirectory of the `--output` directory.
 The number of subdirectories created will be equl to `--n-analyses`, numbered from 1 to `--n-analyses` like so: